Rusty Theron

 Juan "Rusty" Theron (born 24 July 1985) is a South African-American professional cricketer.
 He played for the Warriors cricket team in South African domestic cricket and Rajasthan Royals in the Indian Premier League and for the South Africa national team.
 He is a right-arm fast bowler and bats right-handed.
 He retired from South African domestic cricket on 8 October 2015, following a spate of knee injuries.
 In 2019, he qualified to represent the United States cricket team in international matches, after fulfilling the International Cricket Council's three-year residency rule.
 He represented the United States in a One Day International (ODI) match in September 2019.
-He is known as "Rusty," due to the rustic brown color of his hair.
+He is known as "Rusty," due to the reddish-brown color of his hair.

 Playing career

 Theron made his debut for Eastern Province in October 2005, appearing in a List A match at Port Elizabeth against the Zimbabwe U-23 team, bowling them out for 145 and thus helping his team win the fixture with match figures of 2/26 of 6.3 overs.
 He soon made his first class debut in November 2005, appearing against KwaZulu Natal.
 He soon showed his potential and developed into an important member of the Warriors side, leading the team in subsequent bowling charts in both first-class and List A competitions.